NVIDIA/NeMo/docs/source/asr/models.rst

 Buffered streaming uses overlapping chunks to make an offline ASR model to be used for streaming with reasonable accuracy.
 However, it uses significant amount of duplication in computations due to the overlapping chunks.
 Also there is a accuracy gep between the offline model and the streaming one as there is inconsistency between how we train the model and how we perform inference for streaming.
 The Cache-aware Streaming Conformer models would tackle and address these disadvantages.
-They are variants of Conformer which are trained with limited right context and it would make it possible to match the training and inference.
+These streaming Conformers are trained with limited right context that it would make it possible to match how the model is being used in both the training and inference.
+They also uses caching to store intermediate activations to avoid any duplication in compute.
 The cache-aware approach is supported for both the Conformer-CTC and Conformer-Transducer and enables the model to be used very efficiently for streaming.

-Three categories of layers in Conformer have access to right tokens: 1-depthwise convolutions 2-self-attention, and 3-convolutions in downsampling layers.
+Three categories of layers in Conformer have access to right tokens: 1-depthwise convolutions 2-self-attention, and 3-convolutions in the downsampling layers.
 Streaming Conformer models uses causal convolutions or convolutions with lower right context and also self-attention with limited right context to limit the effective right context for the input.
-The model trained with such limitations can be used in streaming mode and give the exact same output and accuracy as when the whole audio is given to the model in offline mode.
+The model trained with such limitations can be used in streaming mode and give the exact same outputs and accuracy as when the whole audio is given to the model in offline mode.
 These model can use caching mechanism to store and reuse the activations during streaming inference to avoid any duplications in the computations as much as possible.

 We support the following three right context modeling: